SAP/sap-btp-service-operator-migration/README.md

 1. Obtain the access credentials for the SAP BTP service operator by creating an instance of the SAP Service Manager service (technical name: ```service-manager```) with the ```service-operator-access``` plan and then creating a binding to that instance.</br>
    For more information about the process, see the steps 1 and 2 in the **Setup** section of [SAP BTP Service Operator for Kubernetes](https://github.com/SAP/sap-btp-service-operator#setup).</br>
-2. Deploy the SAP BTP service operator in the cluster using the access credentials that were obtained in the previous step.</br>**In the ```cluster.id``` parameter, specify the clusterID that was used when [registering the subaccount-Kubernetes platform](https://help.sap.com/viewer/09cc82baadc542a688176dce601398de/Cloud/en-US/a55506d6ceea4e3bb4534739bf0699d9.html) that you want to migrate.**
+2. Deploy the SAP BTP service operator in the cluster using the access credentials that were obtained in the previous step.</br>**In the ```cluster.id``` parameter, specify the clusterID that was used when [registering the subaccount-scoped Kubernetes platform](https://help.sap.com/viewer/09cc82baadc542a688176dce601398de/Cloud/en-US/a55506d6ceea4e3bb4534739bf0699d9.html) that you want to migrate.**

    ```bash
     helm upgrade --install sap-btp-operator https://github.com/SAP/sap-btp-service-operator/releases/download/<release>/sap-btp-operator-<release>.tgz \